Elon Musk's Twitter: Everything you need to know, from layoffs to verification

 Twitter Circle tweets aren’t that private

-Numerous Twitter users are reporting a bug on April 10 in which Circle tweets are surfacing on the algorithmically generated For You timeline.
+Numerous Twitter users reported a bug on April 10 in which Circle tweets are surfacing on the algorithmically generated For You timeline.
 That means that your supposedly private posts might breach containment to reach an unintended audience, which could quickly spark some uncomfortable situations.

 TechCrunch has spoken to multiple users who have also experienced this glitch firsthand; many more have reported the glitch in their tweets.
 Most often, it seems that Circle tweets are being surfaced in the For You timeline to users who follow the poster, but are not in their Circle.
 Others have reported that their Circle tweets are reaching even further than those who follow them.